Our latest on Software Guild

-Just 3 months into 2021 (as of March 2021), bootcamps have already secured ~$112,000,000 in funding!
-To date, the largest fundraises were Victory Lap's $25M from Leif and Ironhack's $20M Series B round.
+As of October 2021, bootcamps have already secured over $1 Billion in funding!
+The largest fundraises were Emeritus's $650M fundraise for university bootcamps and Product School's $25M Series A round.
 Bootcamp-adjacent companies like Codecademy and Blair Capital also raised an additional $158M in 2021.
 On top of those major fundraises, we've already seen two major acquisitions in 2021 – Brainstation acquired Wyncode in January and SNHU acquired Kenzie Academy in March.Continue Reading →

 A coding bootcamp can propel your career in tech to new heights, but that often means quitting a job, uprooting your life, or moving to a new city.
 Maybe you’re moving to a new city to become a developer and need a short-term housing option.
 Or perhaps you’re an international student without credit history.
 Regardless of your background, funds can become tight when committing to a full-time, intensive bootcamp, and suddenly expenses like rent and food can be stressful.
 Luckily, there are coding bootcamps that make housing easy or offer a living stipend.Continue Reading →